sophiahhuang/portfolio/src/pages/portfolio/personalization.md

 ## Problem

 Shopping behavior has evolved into showrooming and webrooming rapidly where online purchases are growing while in-store transactions are declining.
 Retail store associates are contending with an shrinking pie and idleness increasingly.
-Store space
+Physical storefronts are no longer the first touchpoint where shoppers start their buying journey.
+How about we redefine store spaces as experiential spaces where in-person appointments, wardrobe consulting, and curated try-on's happen?

 ## Goal

-- The growing accessibility of (smartphone) technology offers the opportunity for **_virtual shopping experiences to be radically personalized and humanized_** by styling expertise of in-house brand managers.
-Customers can make requests, schedule appointments, get recommendations, browse, and purchase a wide range of high-end items from renowned designers and brands.
+Leverage styling expertise of in-house brand managers to radically personalize and humanize **_shopping experiences_** and scale personalization digitally

 ## Methodology

+### Features
+Customers can:
+- make requests & matched with a Saks personal stylist nearby
+- schedule in-store or virtual appointments
+- get personal recommendations
+- purchase from exclusive designers and brands

 [Link to details](https://drive.google.com/file/d/1RvWFFKJfu1I4NZCmr41kQZVqGL_4RQAl/view?usp=drive_link)